okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

     value that includes `authorization_code` implies a `response_types` value that includes `code`, as both values are defined as part of the OAuth 2.0 authorization code grant.

-* <ApiLifecycle access="ea" /> A consent dialog is displayed depending on the values of three elements:
+* <ApiLifecycle access="ea" /> A consent dialog appears depending on the values of three elements:
     * `prompt`, a query parameter used in requests to [`/oauth2/${authServerId}/v1/authorize`](/docs/api/resources/oidc/#authorize)(custom authorization server) or [`/oauth2/v1/authorize`](/docs/api/resources/oidc/#authorize) (Org authorization server)
     * `consent_method`, a property listed in the Settings table above
     * `consent`, a property on [scopes](/docs/api/resources/authorization-servers#scope-properties)